raypeng/DGBDT/index.md

 algorithms used in machine learning.
 In our project, we attempted to optimize decision tree learning by parallelizing training on a single machine (using multi-core CPU parallelism, GPU parallelism, and a hybrid of the two) and across multiple machines in a cluster.
 Initial results show performance gains from all forms of parallelism.
-Our hybrid, single machine implementation on GHC achieves 8 second training time for a [dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS) with over 11 million samples, which is **60 times faster** than sci-kit learn and **24 times faster** than our optimized sequential version, with similar accuracy.
+In particular, our hybrid, single machine implementation on GHC achieves 8 second training time for a [dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS) with over 11 million samples, which is **60 times faster** than sci-kit learn and **24 times faster** than our optimized sequential version, with similar accuracy.